 Understand that the purpose of the phone consultation is to help the caller navigate the legal threats presented by the most lengthy and complex set of criminal laws – the DWI laws in Minnesota Statutes Chapter 169A.

 Here is a list:

-2. “If you consent to the search and provide a sample of breath, blood or urine, be sure to tell the police officer that you want to use the phone to arrange an additional test.”
 In Minnesota, a person who consents to a body search by submitting a sample for chemical testing after a DWI arrest, has the legal right to an “additional test.”
-This should always be done, whenever the breath machine report is 0.08 or more, or when a blood ir urine sample is collected by or for police.
+This should always be done, whenever the breath machine report is 0.08 or more, or when a blood or urine sample is collected.

 Minnesota Statutes Section 169A.51, subd.
 7 (b): The person tested has the right to have someone of the person’s own choosing administer a chemical test or tests in addition to any administered at the direction of a peace officer; provided, that the additional test sample on behalf of the person is obtained at the place where the person is in custody, after the test administered at the direction of a peace officer, and at no expense to the state.
 The failure or inability to obtain an additional test or tests by a person does not preclude the admission in evidence of the test taken at the direction of a peace officer unless the additional test was prevented or denied by the peace officer.

 Though this right is statutory, it is also a way to protect the state’s chemical testing scheme from constitutional challenges for violation of the accused’s right to exculpatory evidence and the state’s duty to preserve it, as in the Trombetta case.

 How can a person get an Additional Test (as the statute calls it)?
 The time-honored method was to get someone to come down to the jail with a clean jar, and collect a urine sample, with the best attention to chain of custody issues, to be refrigerated and tested quickly.